Denis Côté: Life and career

 Côté also produced the film Mona's Daughters (Le Cèdre penché) by Rafaël Ouellet in 2007.
 His 2013 film Vic and Flo Saw a Bear premiered in competition at the 63rd Berlin International Film Festival, where it won the Alfred Bauer Prize.
 Vic and Flo Saw A Bear was screened in about 90 film festivals, was released in a dozen countries and to this day, Denis Côté's work has been offered more than 20 retrospectives around the world.
 In 2014, he returned to Berlinale with a new essay film, Joy of Man's Desiring (Que ta joie demeure).

 For his ninth feature film Boris Without Béatrice (Boris sans Béatrice) in 2016, Côté teamed up with local star actor James Hyndman and imagines the life of fictitious businessman Boris Malinovsky.
 The film premiered at the 66th Berlin International Film Festival in 2016.

 In 2015, Ministry of Culture and Communications (France) officially named Côté a Knight of the Order of the Arts and Letters.

-A Skin So Soft (Ta peau si lisse) features six real-life bodybuilders and had its world premiere on August 4, 2017 at the 70th Locarno International Film Festival.
+A Skin So Soft (Ta peau si lisse) features six real-life bodybuilders and had its world premiere on August 4, 2017, at the 70th Locarno International Film Festival.
 Variety praised the 'eclectic approach' of the film.
 The Upcoming UK called it a 'bewitching and admirable piece of work'.
 Shot in winter 2018 but screened in Competition at Berlinale 2019, Ghost Town Anthology is a return to a more narrative version of Côté's signature.
 Based on a poetic novel by young auteur Laurence Olivier and uniting a stellar cast of local stars and newcomers, Ghost Town Anthology sees the dead silently return to a small rural town following the suicide of a young man.
 The film opened to positive reviews, hits the festival circuit and is seen as a mournful drama that defies genre categorization.
 The film received 10 nominations at the 20th Quebec Cinema Awards.

 Later the same year he released Wilcox, a film following a fictional mysterious wanderer, happily lost in the Canadian wilderness.

 Côté has described his own filmmaking style in interviews by stating that he has no ambitions to make "consensual" movies that everybody loves, and has claimed that he does not consider one of his films to be successful unless at least a few people walk out of the screening.

+In October 2024 he was named the recipient of the Prix Albert-Tessier for his body of work in film.